bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 ```
 > Compressing the `fastq` files can take some time.
 You can launch it in the background by running 'nohup gzip *fastq &' instead.
 > This will make it so that the command will keep running untill it is done, even when you log out of the server.

+## Analysis using all reads

+In this tutorial we only used a subset of reads for the metagenome assembly.
+If you're interested in seeing how the results would change if we used the full datasets,
+you can have a look [here](../Other/Metagenomics_FullAnalysis.md).